Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 ### Multiple Shipping Addresses

 Although *BigCommerce* allows multiple shipping addresses, *Actindo* supports the import of one shipping address only.
 Any orders that use multiple shipping addresses cannot be imported and will fail during the import.
-For detailed information, see [Manage multiple shipping addresses](../Integration/02_ManageBigCommerceSettings#manage-multiple-shipping-addresses).
+For detailed information, see [Manage multiple shipping addresses](./03_ManageBigCommerceSettings.md#manage-multiple-shipping-addresses).

 ### Discounts

 *BigCommerce* supports only one single discount coupon per order.
 These coupons cannot be managed in the *Omni-Channel* module and subsequent processes in *Actindo*.
-Used discount coupons (name and code) are displayed in *Omni-Channel* as custom attributes on each line item.
+For this reason, used discount coupons (name and code) are displayed in *Omni-Channel* as custom attributes on each line item.

 *BigCommerce* processes discounts before taxes.
 To manage the discounts later in the *Accounting* module, the driver splits discounts on each line item, add them, and calculates a net discount value using the line items tax rate.
 Because of that even “discount in percent” discounts will be shown as absolute values on each line item.